Ingi-Hong/portfolio/index.md

 <base target="_blank">
 # Hi 👋, I'm Ingi.

 I'm a senior at Boston University studying computer science.
-Currently I'm working at [BU Spark!](https://www.bu.edu/spark/) building full stack web applications using technologies like Next.js.
+Currently I'm working at [BU Spark!](https://www.bu.edu/spark/) building full stack web applications with technologies like Next.js.

 Recently I've been building out an web app to filter educational chess content @ [chesstube.app](https://www.chesstube.app).
 Check it out, and if you would like to contribute please feel free to contact me.